Conestoga (rocket): Conestoga 1620

 SSIA was purchased by EER Systems in December 1990.
 The design was modified again, this time using Castor engines like those used on the Scout, a workhorse of the 1960s.
 The new design was known as the Conestoga with a four-digit number following it indicating the arrangement of the boosters.
+The engine bells on the clustered boosters vary depending on their firing order; the larger bells are tuned for higher altitudes.

-In May 1990 the Center for Space Transportation and Applied Research (CSTAR) pitched to NASA their Commercial Experiment Transporter (COMET) payload concept, a low-cost standardized bus with both sub-orbital and orbital components.
+In May 1990 the Center for Space Transportation and Applied Research (CSTAR) pitched to NASA their Commercial Experiment Transporter (COMET) payload concept, a low-cost standardized bus with both suborbital and orbital components.
 Mission duration for the COMET would be longer than for existing sounding rockets, and the orbital portion would be free-flight and not disturbed by crew movement as it was on the Space Shuttle.
 Westinghouse agreed to provide the bus and "service module," Space Industries Inc. built the re-entry module, and EER was contracted to provide several Conestoga launchers.

+The entire COMET program quickly ran into delays and budget overruns, and it was not until the end of the program that a COMET (now known as METEOR) and Conestoga 1620 were finally ready for launch.